 - Mazer, Nathan

 - Collection Number

-- The Golden Spike Centennial records (1969) consist of several scrapbooks containing clippings regarding the celebration of the centennial of the 1869 completion of the transcontinental railroad at Promontory, Utah.
+- The Golden Spike Centennial scrapbooks (1969) contain clippings regarding the celebration of the centennial of the 1869 completion of the transcontinental railroad at Promontory, Utah.

 - University of Utah Libraries, Special Collections.

 University of Utah

 295 South 1500 East

 Twenty-four hour advanced notice encouraged.
 Materials must be used on-site.
 Access to parts of this collection may be restricted under provisions of state or federal law.